anat0m1a/animachine/README.md

 ``animachine`` is a simple-to-use script that currently takes no arguments from the user.
 Simply run the script and it will walk you through the process of setting up your directories and presets for use by the script.
-Feel free to customise the the encoding presets used by the script to your preference!
+Feel free to customise the encoding presets used by the script to your preference!